-- B.1 Green Infrastructure can be considered at different spatial scales, from small local sites at a neighbourhood scale through to larger strategic sites which are considered on a county or sub-regional scale. - B.2 Table B1: detail strategic GI assets in Worcestershire.
+- B.1 Green Infrastructure can be considered at different spatial scales, from small local sites at a neighbourhood scale through to larger strategic sites which are considered on a county or sub-regional scale. - B.2 Figure B1 and Table B1 detail the strategic GI assets in Worcestershire.